joshnuss/elixir_inventory_management_sample/README.md

   # ...
 end
 ```
 Each service also fire events.
-In this example the services fire events called `{:increased, id, reason, count}` and `{:decreased, id, reason, count}` when stock changes.
-You could handle these events by registering an event handler with the Inventory.Events process.
+In this inventory example the services fire events `{:increased, id, reason, count}` and `{:decreased, id, reason, count}` whenever stock changes.
+Any process could handle these events by registering an event handler with the Inventory.Events process.
 The handler could then do something useful (for example notifying people when an item on their wishlist is back in stock)

 ```elixir
 defmodule WishListHandler do